-Declare cash of €10,000 or more (or the equivalent in another currency) if you take it between the UK and any non-European Union (EU) country.
+Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between the UK and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and traveller's cheques.
-Failing to declare cash or giving incorrect information can lead to fines of £5000 or more.
-More information can be found on the
+If you fail to declare your cash or give incorrect information on entry to, or exit from, the UK, you could be fined £5000 or more.

-UK Visas and Immigration website.
+UK Visas and Immigration

 Safety and security